A new type of coronavirus, first reported in China in late 2019, has led to a global pandemic.

 Can SARS-CoV-2 Be Prevented?

-The best way to prevent SARS-CoV-2 is avoiding exposure to the virus.
-But according to the CDC, you can take other precautionary methods:
+The best way to prevent SARS-CoV-2 is by avoiding exposure to the virus and getting vaccinated when immunizations are available.
+Here are other precautionary methods:

 - Avoid close contact with people who are sick.

 - Practice social distancing, avoiding large gatherings or crowds of people.

 - Wear a facemask when around people who are not from your household, especially in public places.